USS K-4: Construction

+Service history

 Joining the Pacific Torpedo Flotilla, K-4 operated along the coast of California, conducting constant exercises and experiments to develop the techniques of submarine warfare.
 From 14 October 1915 to 31 October 1917, she carried out similar operations in the Hawaiian Islands.
 When the United States's involvement in World War I called for increased naval activity, K-4 departed Hawaii for service out of Key West, Florida, arriving 9 January 1918.
 For the rest of the war, she remained at Key West, where she patrolled the Florida peninsula.
 After the Armistice with Germany of 11 November 1918, K-4 operated along the East Coast training officers and men for duty in submarines.
-She continued these duties for four years before arriving at Hampton Roads, Virginia, on 24 March 1923.
-K-4 decommissioned there 10 May 1923 and was sold as scrap on 3 June 1931.